docker-mailserver/docker-mailserver/docs/content/config/user-management/accounts.md

 Users (email accounts) are managed in `/tmp/docker-mailserver/postfix-accounts.cf`.

+The best way to manage accounts is to use the reliable [setup.sh](https://github.com/tomav/docker-mailserver/wiki/Setup-docker-mailserver-using-the-script-setup.sh) script.

-Just add the _full_ email address and its encrypted password, separated by a pipe.
+Or you may directly add the _full_ email address and its encrypted password, separated by a pipe.

 Example: